Chromatography, as you know, is a lab-technique that analyzes the components of a mixture by separating them.

 Column chromatography

-It is the most widely used chromatography which finds daily use in research labs and industries.
-It is easy to operate and a less expensive technique.
-As the name indicates, there is a long column which is suspended in the air with the help of a stand.
+As the name indicates, there is a long column that is suspended in the air with the help of a stand.

 High-performance liquid chromatography (HPLC)

-This is a modification of column chromatography wherein a high pressure is employed for effective separation of compounds.
+This is a modification of column chromatography wherein a high pressure is employed for the effective separation of compounds.

 Additionally, the stationary phase used is made up of small size particles to increase the surface area for effective separation.
-So it is called a high performance instead of high-pressure liquid chromatography.
+So, it is called a high performance instead of high-pressure liquid chromatography.

 The principle is similar to column chromatography.
 The components of a mixture in the mobile phase travel in the column at different speeds.
 This rate of travel depends on the relative affinity of the components towards the mobile phase and stationary phase.